-Ongoing consultation with Aboriginal Groups, including results of ground truthing will be used to determine traditional use plants that can be seeded or planted within areas undergoing reclamation and revegetation.
+Ongoing consultation with Indigenous Nations, including results of ground truthing will be used to

-Implementation Schedule
+6.5 Implementation Schedule

 Disturbed areas no longer needed during construction or during operations will be progressively closed.
 These sites will be replanted within one year once erosion concerns have been addressed.